jibundeyare/cours/quotes.md

 ## Optimisation

-> "Premature optimization is the root of all evil." - Donald Knuth
+> "Premature optimization is the root of all evil (or at least most of it) in programming." - Donald Knuth

 ## Product